We may receive compensation when you click on links to products from our partners.

 Accept that You’re in a Transition Period

 The transition period is a confusing time as you have a lot of time on your hands while family and friends expect you to be productive.
-As Mike Kahoe said, you’ll have to put up with questions such as what you’re doing with yourself, your plans, and your goals.
+You will have to put up with questions such as what you’re doing with yourself, your plans, and your goals.

 Concentrate On Gaining Experience